kennygrant/bestiary/strings.md

 > string:655.18 float:655.180000 cents:65517

 If you're parsing a float for a currency value, you should store it as an integer cents value, so consider converting the string to a value in cents first, as you will have work to do anyway to strip currency amounts and deal with missing cents.
-You can then parse as an integer and avoid any problems with float calculations.
+You can then parse as an integer and avoid any problems with storing it as a float.

 ## Reading text files

-You can read an entire file with ioutil, but if the file is large this will use a large amount of memory:
+The easiest way to read an entire file is with ioutil, but if the file is large this will use a large amount of memory:

 ```go
 b, err := ioutil.ReadFile("path/to/file")